bkobei/Steam-Scraper-Project/README.md

 Created by Brandon Kobayashi\
 Partners: Jimmy Nguyen, Alvin Yu

+# [NOTE]
+This project is for educational purposes only.

 ## Before you run the steam scraper

 Before running the steam scraper, there are 2 things you must check: